Abraham Lincoln once said that the "best way to predict the future, is to create it."

 An effective development plan means deciding what you want from your role.
 This doesn't always mean searching for potential promotions.
 Lateral movements are essential too.
 For instance, if you're in a regional sales manager role, but you feel you thrive best when you're collaborating with the media, then you might want to look into a communications manager position.
 The more you learn about industries

-like life sciences and pharmaceuticals, the more you'll find strengths and passions that guide you towards the right role.
+like medical devices and pharmaceuticals, the more you'll find strengths and passions that guide you towards the right role.
 Start by listing your:

 - Strengths and weaknesses